 Most required readings will be available as Canvas Pages or Adobe Acrobat files that can be viewed on Canvas or downloaded.
 In some cases, the readings may be links to websites.
 Videos will also be available on Canvas Pages.

 GRADING

 Final grades will be determined by:

 - > Weekly quizzes (15%)

-- > Assessments 1 & 2 (10% each, 20% total)
+- > Assessments 1 & 2 (15% each, 30% total)

-- > Final assessment (30%)
+- > Final assessment (20%)

-- > Assignment (15%): Toxicology in the News (see below)
+- Assignment (15%): Toxicology in the News (see below)

-- Group Project (20%): Organ Toxicity Project (see below)
+- Solution Strain Stra